OwenYooYoo/AugmentationForDlibModel/readme.md

 ## Overview

 ![image](readmeimages/2.png)
-In this project, we perform an analysis of face recognition accuracy under different lighting conditions (normal, dark, and bright).
+In testing, we perform an analysis of face recognition accuracy under different lighting conditions (normal, dark, and bright).
 Our dataset includes two types of images for each setting:

 ![image](readmeimages/1.png)
 1. **Original (OG) images**: Unaltered images from the dataset (500 images).